-- Create a title for your program that unifies your concentrations ( e.g., Art Education for the Hearing Impaired).
+- Create a title for your program that unifies your concentrations ( e.g., Global Medicine, Arts Administration, Political Journalism).

 Individualized Major - Middle Grades Education Focus

-If you are a transfer student interested in preparing for the MAT in Middle Grades Education, please contact the program advisor (email@example.com) for more information.
+If you are interested in preparing for the MAT in Middle Grades Education, please contact the program advisor (email@example.com) for more information.